 Lindsay Larremore is a student at Oklahoma State University working on her art degree.
 She plans to return to her hometown, Tulsa, Okla., after graduation in May 2012.
 Her main objective is to reach a large audience of unique individuals and explore the comfort zones of these viewers.

+You might wish to expand a bit more on the actual situation.
+Because of artwork does Lindsay produce, is the Oklahoma art market perhaps a bit different than national art market, etc.

 Research

 Our research shows that the audience that will purchase your artwork is millennials.
+How so, expand, why?
 These are individuals between the ages of 15 and 32.
 They have the population of 76.6 million and the buying power of $889.3 million.

 Key characteristics of millennials include: